The Downside to Being Single That Nobody Talks About

 But money, as the saying goes, talks.
 In the case of my romantic status, my money talks and tells me, for instance, that I’m not able to buy the gifts I want for my family at various holidays or birthdays because I have to save it for every aspect of my life and cannot rely on the pleasure of even discussing splitting the cost of say, an ultra-nice gift for my parents with a partner because I have no partner.
 Also, I need to save that money to make rent and function normally (thanks a lot, paper towels).

 Working through the emotional and mental obstacles that come with long-term singledom is one thing.
 There are plenty of holistic and therapeutic approaches to mending the broken or lonely heart.
-But when money — the lifeblood, the necessary tool, the thing that levels the playing field — suddenly factors into how you spend your time and what you purchase with it, escaping that single status is nearly impossible.
+But when money—the lifeblood, the necessary tool, the thing that levels the playing field—suddenly factors into how you spend your time and what you purchase with it, escaping that single status is nearly impossible.
 It’s soul-crushing.
 Going out to dinner suddenly feels a bit more somber, not only because you have to decide if it’s worth it to sit at a table, alone, but also because you know you can’t split the bill.
 You can surely go to a museum or take a long stroll through the park or maybe just casually wander through the aisles at Ikea and do furniture shopping, but there may be days you need to justify the point of spending that time and money if you’re going to do it alone.

+MORE: How to Cope When Everyone Is Getting Engaged and You’re Still Single

 I’m not raining on your parade too much, am I?
 I don’t want to.
 I just want to highlight that yes, even though it’s perfectly possible to live a full and happy life as a single person, when you’re the one paying for everything, it feels like being single is being constantly thrown in your face.
 There’s a bit more “living with abandon” that comes to being partnered and paying for things.
-You have a wider range of options, less of the financial and emotional guilt and the reminder of your romantic status isn’t thrown in your face quite as often.
+You have a wider range of options, less of the financial and emotional guilt, and the reminder of your romantic status doesn’t feel like a curse quite as often.

 Those bad feelings will pass in time, but it doesn’t mean it doesn’t sting right here, right now.